 California congressman Thomas J. Geary wrote a bill known as The Geary Act that went into effect on May 5, 1892.
 The bill extended the Chinese Exclusion Act for an additional ten years and also required Chinese residents in the U.S. to carry special documentation known as “Chinese Partnership Papers.”
 Any Chinese found not carrying their papers were either jailed, forced into unpaid hard labor, or deported.

 The Birth of San Diego’s China Town

 Early Chinese immigrants found themselves segregated, without any civil rights, and at risk of physical harm by other settlers.
 The result was the creation of “Chinatowns” or “Stingaree.”
-China towns became the social economic epicenter for Chinese settlers.
-San Diego’s China Town intertwined with the infamous Gaslamp Quarter red light district.
-It was an eight block area between Market Street and J Street to the north and south and Second Avenue and Sixth Avenue to the west and east.
+China towns became the social and economic epicenter for Chinese settlers.
+San Diego’s China Town is intertwined with the infamous Gaslamp Quarter red light district.
+It was an eight-block area between Market Street and J Street to the north and south and Second Avenue and Sixth Avenue to the west and east.

 The area was basically lawless and open for almost any vice money could afford.
-Gambling, opium dens, Illegal lotteries and everything in between.
-The only exception was Chinese prostitution, as very few Chinese woman were in America during those times.
+Gambling, opium dens, Illegal lotteries, and everything in between.
+The only exception was Chinese prostitution, as very few Chinese women were in America during those times.
 The illegal activities negatively impacted both Chinese and American residents.
-One of many examples was Mon Lee who died June 17, 1904 of a morphine overdose.
+One of many examples was Mon Lee who died June 17 1904, of a morphine overdose.
 He was buried at San Diego’s Chinese Graveyard.